 Student Focus Groups

 CETL can conduct focus groups with your students to provide valuable feedback about how the course is going.
-Our focus groups use the Small Group Instructional Diagnosis (SGID) method.
+Our focus groups use the Group Instructional Feedback Technique (GIFT) method.
 This can also be paired with a classroom observation, as sometimes it helps to speak directly with the students to ask follow-up questions and clarify issues.
 CETL staff can act as neutral third parties who can collect anonymous feedback and report it back to you.
 We ask that you limit requests for classroom visits to one per semester (this may include a course observation and/or focus group with students during that visit).

-Instructional Diagnosis Process:
+Instructional GIFT Process:

 • The facilitator/s then divide the students into small groups of 3 - 4, gives them a handout that include the questions (with space for concrete examples).
 There is usually a question about what the students think is working in the course and a question about what they would like to see change.

-• Students in each group must come to a consensus about what they like or do not like about a course and the suggestions for improving it.
+• Students in each group must come to a consensus about what they like or do not like about a course and suggestions for improving it.

 • After students have completed their lists, the facilitator leads a whole group discussion, inviting the students to share their group lists.